Helmholtz-UFZ/saqc/docs/gettingstarted/TutorialCLI.rst

   tests for the variable ``SM2``\ , as defined in the config-file
-* Following our definition in the config-file, first the :py:meth:`~saqc.SaQC.flagRange` -test that flags all values outside the range [10,60] was executed and after that, the :py:meth:`~saqc.SaQC.flagMAD` -test to identify spikes in the data
+* Following our definition in the config-file, first the :py:meth:`~saqc.SaQC.flagRange` -test that flags all values outside the range [10,60] was executed and after that, the :py:meth:`~saqc.SaQC.flagZScore` -test to identify spikes in the data
 * Finally we triggered the generation of a plot, by adding the :py:meth:`~saqc.SaQC.plot` function in the last line.

 Save outputs to file